 Q. Should I keep a record of all the individual account emails and passwords?

-A. Yes, this is very practice and may save staff and students time if there are ever any sign in issues.
+A. Yes, this is very good practice and may save staff and students time if there are ever any sign in issues.

 Q. Do my students need individual email accounts?